-Town Meeting dates to the European settlement of New England, and i. persists in town halls, schools and auditoriums throughout the region.
+Town Meeting dates to the European settlement of New England, and it persists today in town halls, schools and auditoriums.

 Not to be confused with Town Hall meetings, the New England Town Meeting is a form of direct democracy in which a community gathers and votes on budgets and policies.

 Exeter, N.H., Judge Henry Shute did not enjoy Town Meeting.
 In 1898, he complained about Town Meeting, writing,

 The hall is full of smoke, there are not seats enough, and the people walk restlessly to and fro, talk gossip, laugh and pay but little attention to the speakers, unless the discussion waxes warm, when there is a rush forward, and the speakers are loudly applauded or roundly hooted, as their opinions find favor or otherwise with the audience.
 Small boys and some not so small chase each other and wrestle, and the occasional attempt of some inebriated gentlemen to harangue the crowd in the back part of the hall meets with great favor.

 The New England Historical Society tried to find the oldest continuously run Town Meeting in each state.
 We searched records to find the oldest town (or city, in the case of Vermont), when it held its first Town Meeting and whether it's still held.
 We did our best.
 If, however, you know of an older town with a continuous Town Meeting, please include it in the comment section below the story.

 Puritans settled Windsor, the oldest English town in Connecticut, in 1633.
 In the early days, every man deemed a ‘freeman’ had a duty to attend Town Meeting.
 The town fined men for failing to attend without excuse.

 The town convened meetings as often as needed.
 Sometimes they published orders and laws from the General Court, sometimes after Lecture Day or on Training Day when all the men would attend.